envoyproxy/data-plane-api/docs/root/operations/admin.rst

 .. http:get:: /

+  Render an HTML home page with a table of links to all available options.

+.. http:get:: /help

-  Print a menu of all available options.
+  Print a textual table of all available options.

 .. http:get:: /certs